RelationalAI/rai-gnns-tutorial/HM/MLflow.md

 </p>
 <p align="center"><em>Figure 4: On the desired MLfLow model page click on Register model.</em></p>

 You will then be presented with two options.
-The first option allows you to create a new model by clicking on **"+ Create New Model"**, where you can specify a **custom name** for it.
-The second option lets you register the model **as a new version of an existing registered model**, in which case the newly trained model will be added as a version update to the selected model.
-After selecting the appropriate option, click **"Register"** to finalize the process.
+The first option allows you to create a new model by clicking on **"+ Create New Model"**, where you can specify a **custom name** for it:

 <p align="center">
   <img src="assets/mlflow_7.png" alt="Image" width="50%"/>
 </p>
 <p align="center"><em>Figure 5: Click on Create New Model.</em></p>

+The second option lets you register the model **as a new version of an existing registered model**, in which case the newly trained model will be added as a version update to the selected model.
+After selecting the appropriate option, click **"Register"** to finalize the process.

 <p align="center">
   <img src="assets/mlflow_8.png" alt="Image" width="50%"/>